hlmwhite/ProTree_pipe.sh/README.md

 The script should be run within a directory containing desired protein fastas (labelled with '.faa' suffix).

-This also works well enough with predicted single copy BUSCO proteins, i.e. generate a multi-fasta file of all '.faa's from the produced single copy genes directory.
+This also works well enough with predicted single copy BUSCO proteins, i.e. generate a multi-fasta file of all ".faa"s from the produced single copy genes directory.
 This circumvents any requirement for full genome annotation.

 ### quick start
 >  ./Protree_pipe.sh num_threads